Year of call: 2013

 James has experience across all areas of family law.
 James’ experience in property law makes him well-placed to advise on TOLATA disputes.
-He has acted for all parties in interim hearings in matrimonial disputes, and public and private children disputes.
+He has acted for all parties in interim and final hearings in matrimonial disputes, and public and private children disputes.
 James also has experience of financial remedy final hearings, and has represented parents and the guardian at final hearings in both public and private law proceedings.
 He is available to act in applications for occupation and non-molestation orders.

 - M v M (2018) – represented the guardian at a final hearing in private law proceedings involving a significant breakdown in the relationship between the children and mother.